Edit Content

 The reCAPTCHA part of your contact form is where site visitors click to prove they’re human when submitting your form.
 It will block spam submissions by verifying that a human fills out your forms and blocks most spam attempts.
 Visitors tend to feel better when they see it because they see you’re serious about security for your site, and it can increase form conversions.

-There’s also a reCAPTCHA v3 available, which uses a behind-the-scenes scoring system to track user behavior on your site and detect abusive traffic without asking visitors to do anything.
+There’s also a reCAPTCHA v3 available, which uses a behind-the-scenes scoring system to track user behaviour on your site and detect abusive traffic without asking visitors to do anything.
 Every user to your website is assigned a “spam score” based on what the tool considers suspicious activity (the user only navigating to the contact form and not looking at any other part of your website).

 While using v3, there’s a chance you’ll prevent legitimate visitors from filling out your contact form, so you may want to use reCAPTCHA v2 instead to stop contact form spam.